majishah/Intent_Classification/README.md

 ✔️ Package & Environment Requirements
 Complete package installation instructions and model directory expectations for full reproducibility.

+**System Capabilities**

+✔️ Real-Time Speech Detection

+The system continuously listens to the microphone and uses Silero VAD to identify when real speech begins and ends.
+It enhances audio quality by applying:

+Gain control to amplify low-volume speech

+Noise suppression to remove background disturbances

+Dynamic buffering to isolate clean speech segments

+This ensures only meaningful audio is processed, which drastically improves transcription accuracy.

+✔️ High-Efficiency Transcription

+The project uses Faster-Whisper, a lightweight and CPU-friendly implementation of Whisper, to convert speech into text with high accuracy.

+The transcription pipeline also provides average log-probability, a crucial confidence metric:

+Values are always negative because log(probability) of numbers between 0 and 1 produces negative values.

+Values closer to zero indicate higher confidence.

+Summing log-probabilities prevents numerical underflow and gives stable confidence estimation.

+A complete explanation is available in: Average_Log_Probabilty_Calculation.md

+✔️ Hierarchical Intent Classification

+After transcription, the system interprets the meaning behind the spoken text using a three-level intent classification hierarchy:

+Level 1 – Broad Category

+Conversation-Oriented, Task-Oriented, Entertainment

+Level 2 – Subcategory

+Refines the meaning based on the Level 1 decision.

+Level 3 – Fine-Grained Interpretation

+Pinpoints the exact intent (e.g., Greeting vs. Small-Talk, Music vs. Movies).

+**Why Hierarchy?**

+Increases accuracy by narrowing options step-by-step

+Prevents misclassification across unrelated categories

+Makes the system more interpretable

+Allows effortless expansion as new intents are added

+Intent classification relies on a zero-shot NLI model, meaning no training data is required.
+The model semantically compares text to labels and chooses the closest match.

+A deeper explanation is available in: Hierarchical_Intent_Classification.md

 **Contribution & Novelty Summary**